Brave New Traveler

-6 Quick Tips For Shooting Better Action Photos
+6 Quick Tips for Shooting Better Action Photos

-Vietnam motorbikesWhen out on the road, the few seconds it takes to pull out your camera, focus, and capture a shot can mean the difference between an award winning photo or a blurry mess.
+WHEN OUT ON THE ROAD, the few seconds it takes to pull out your camera, focus, and capture a shot can mean the difference between an award winning photo or a blurry mess.

 With image stabilization technology built into digital cameras, it’s easier than ever to capture crisp and clear images.
 However, unsteady hands, low light, and other factors can still hamper your photography efforts.